Jeevitharamamoorthy07/4A-Design-of-FIR-Digital-Filter-using-Rectangular-Window/README.md

 # OUTPUT:

 # RESULT:

+Thus design of low pass FIR digital filter using-Rectangular-Window waveforms were plotted and output was verified.

+# AIM 2: To perform DESIGN OF HIGH PASS FIR DIGITAL FILTERS using SCILAB.

+# APPARATUS REQUIRED:
+PC installed with SCILAB.

+# PROGRAM:

+# OUTPUT:

+# RESULT:
+Thus design of HIGH pass FIR digital filter using-Rectangular-Window waveforms were plotted and output was verified.

+# AIM 3: To perform DESIGN OF BAND PASS FIR DIGITAL FILTERS using SCILAB.

+# APPARATUS REQUIRED:
+PC installed with SCILAB.

+# PROGRAM:

+# OUTPUT:

+# RESULT:
+Thus design of BAND pass FIR digital filter using-Rectangular-Window waveforms were plotted and output was verified.

+# AIM 4: To perform DESIGN OF BAND STOP FIR DIGITAL FILTER using SCILAB.

+# APPARATUS REQUIRED:
+PC installed with SCILAB.

+# PROGRAM:

+# OUTPUT:

+# RESULT:
-Thus design of  Design-of-FIR-Digital-Filter-using-Rectangular-Window waveforms were plotted and output was verified.
+Thus design of BAND STOP FIR digital filter using-Rectangular-Window waveforms were plotted and output was verified.